wp-plugins/buddypress-xprofile-validate-with-regex/readme.txt

 = TODO =
 * Checking for a valid regular expression while saving field.
 * Support validating field data while editing profile - currently data is validated only during registering.

+= Next version =
+* Change license to GPLv2 or later - interaction of AGPLv3 with other
+  licenses is too confusing

 = 0.1.0 =
 * Initial release